MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Examine object metadata

 Assuming you ran the previous two commands, you now have a `mysource` object and an `airXdfData` object representing the data source.
-As a preliminary step, use the **rxGetInfo** function to return metadata and learn more about the structure.
+For existing data source objects, use the **rxGetInfo** function to return metadata and learn more about the structure.
 Adding the  *getVarInfo* argument returns metadata about variables:

 ~~~~
     rxGetInfo(airXdfData, getVarInfo = TRUE)